Soy milk: Regional

-In many countries, soy milk is used in vegan and vegetarian food products and as a replacement for cow's milk in many recipes.
+In many countries, soy milk is used in vegan and vegetarian food products and as a substitute replacement for cow's milk in many recipes.
 Soy milk is also used in making imitation dairy products such as soy yogurt, soy cream, soy kefir and soy-based cheese analogues.
 It is also used as an ingredient for making milkshakes, pancakes, smoothies, bread, mayonnaise, and baked goods.